 6. Application of Additional Layers

-For future applications, use a fresh side of the applicator pad, or a new applicator as partially-cured ceramic coating within the applicator may cause scuffing in your surface finish.
+For future applications, use a fresh Coating Cloth as partially-cured coating within the cloth will cause scuffing in your surface finish.

 Allow Carbon Coat to cure for 60 minutes before applying additional layers of Carbon Coat by repeating steps 2 through 5.
 For optimal protection, 3 to 4 layers of Carbon Coat are recommended.